-1. The Organics Market Development Grant Program .1
+1. .
+Organics Market Development Grant Program 1

-Introduction .
-1
+Introduction 1

-Guidance on how to apply .
-1
+Guidance on how to apply 1

-Background information .
-1
+Background information 1

-Role of the Environment Protection Authority Waste Less Recycle More Organics Infrastructure Fund .
-1 .
-2
+Role of the Environment Protection Authority 1

+Waste Less Recycle More 1

+Organics Infrastructure Fund

-Organics Market Development Grant Program Objectives of the program Program structure .
-3
+Organics Market Development Grant Program

-Stream Two: Market Development
+Objectives of the programProgram structure

+Stream One: Product Quality

+Fund administration and governance 4

+Funding agreements 4

-Fund administration and governance Funding agreements Duration of the grant .
-4 .
-4
+Duration of the grant 4

-2. Are you eligible to apply? .
+2. .
+Are you eligible to apply?
 5

-Who can submit an application? .
+Who can submit an application?
 5

-Fit and proper person requirements .
+Fit and proper person requirements 5

+What will be funded?
 5

-What will be funded? .
-5

-Contribution from other sources .
+Contribution from other sources 6

+What will not be funded?
 6

-What will not be funded? .
-6

-Other funding conditions .
-6
+Other funding conditions 6

-3. Assessment .7
+3. .
+Assessment 7

 How will project proposals be assessed?
+7

-Assessment Criteria
+Assessment Criteria 8

-Stream Two: Organics Market Development Grant .
-8
+Stream One: Product Quality Grant 8

-Additional criteria and considerations

-How to apply .
-9
+How to apply 9

-Deadline for submissions Where to submit the application .
-9
+Where to submit the application 9

-Who to contact for assistance Following submission
+Who to contact for assistance

+Following submission 9

-4. Guide to completing the application form1
+4. .
+Guide to completing the application form 10

-Section A: Registration and administration1 10
+Section A: Registration and administration 10

-Section B: Project proposal1 10
+Section B: Project proposal 10

-Assessment Criterion 1: A clear and credible description of the proposed project activities (Questions B1-B1.2)
+Assessment Criterion 1: A clear and credible description of the proposed project activities (Questions B1-B1.2) 10

+Assessment Criterion 2: Alignment with fund objectives (Questions B2-B2.2) 11

 Assessment Criterion 3: Capacity and commitment to manage the project (Questions B3-B3.2) 12

-Assessment Criterion 4: Risk management, metrics and evaluation (Question B4-B4.2) 13
+Assessment Criterion 4: Risk management, metrics and evaluation 40

+(Question B4-B4.2) 13

-Section C: Funding 15
+Section C: Funding 14

-Assessment Criterion 5: Value for money (Questions C1-C4) 15
+Assessment Criterion 5: Value for money (Questions C1-C4) 14

-5. Other information 16
+5. Other information 15

-Deed of Agreement 16
+Deed of Agreement 15

-Other requirements 16
+Other requirements 15

-Confidentiality 16
+Confidentiality 15

-Intellectual property 16
+Intellectual property 15

-Insurance and indemnity 16
+Insurance and indemnity 15

-Тах 17
+Tax 16

-1. The Organics Market Development Grant Program
+1. Organics Market Development Grant Program